PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

    | ``|`` Here I have defined when a new line has to be printed,
    | ``|`` so it looks like how I have specified it.

+   Or you use a empty line to serpeate the text

+   from each other.

+The standard reST inline markup is quite simple, use:

 .. example:: reST inline markup

-   The standard reST inline markup is quite simple: use

-   one asterisk: *text* for emphasis (italics), two asterisks: **text** for strong emphasis (boldface), and
+   one asterisk: *text* for emphasis (italics),

+   two asterisks: **text** for strong emphasis (boldface), and

    backquotes: ``text`` for code samples.

 For information about inline markup please check `How to use inline-markup`_.